nusex/nusex/docs/source/guide/templates.rst

     * - File
       - Changes
     * - COPYING
-      - The entire file is replaced by "LICENSEBODY".
+      - The entire file is replaced by "LICENSEBODY"
     * - COPYING.txt
-      - The entire file is replaced by "LICENSEBODY".
+      - The entire file is replaced by "LICENSEBODY"
     * - LICENSE
-      - The entire file is replaced by "LICENSEBODY".
+      - The entire file is replaced by "LICENSEBODY"
     * - LICENSE.txt
-      - The entire file is replaced by "LICENSEBODY".
+      - The entire file is replaced by "LICENSEBODY"
     * - MANIFEST.in
-      - All mentions of the project's name are replaced by "PROJECTNAME".
+      - All mentions of the project's name are replaced by "PROJECTNAME"
     * - pyproject.toml
-      - *Outlined below.*
+      - *Outlined below*
     * - README.md
-      - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added.
+      - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added
     * - README.txt
-      - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added.
+      - All mentions of the project's name are replaced by "PROJECTNAME", and an acknowledgement for nusex is added
     * - setup.cfg
-      - All mentions of the project's name are replaced by "PROJECTNAME".
+      - All mentions of the project's name are replaced by "PROJECTNAME"
     * - setup.py
-      - All mentions of the project's name are replaced by "PROJECTNAME".
+      - All mentions of the project's name are replaced by "PROJECTNAME"
     * - [project_name]/\_\_init\_\_.py
       - *Outlined below*
     * - [project_name]/error.py
-      - All mentions of the name of the first class found (assumed as the base error class) are replaced with "PROJECTBASEEXC".
+      - All mentions of the name of the first class found (assumed as the base error class) are replaced with "PROJECTBASEEXC"
     * - [project_name]/errors.py
-      - All mentions of the name of the first class found (assumed as the base error class) are replaced with "PROJECTBASEEXC".
+      - All mentions of the name of the first class found (assumed as the base error class) are replaced with "PROJECTBASEEXC"
     * - docs/conf.py
       - *Outlined below*
     * - docs/source/conf.py